Stay Fit and Healthy with low Maintenance : the Dummy Recipe

 3 - Easy Steps that work for me

-Here's the core of the Dummy Recipe to Stay Fit with little maintenance (at least for me).
+Here's the core of the Dummy Recipe to Stay Fit with low maintenance (at least for me).

 Those are basic principles and it should make sense for everybody who's in shape or fit.